JohnBaek92/Traptitude/README.md

 ### Albums

-Albums can be added through the album form page which can be accessed by clicking the
+Albums can be added through the album form page which can be accessed by clicking the add album link in the header.